rohangupta6807/WhatsApp-Web/README.md

 # First run the program.
+    Run the WhatsappWeb.java file
-    Once the window opene, scan the QR code.
+        Once the window opens, scan the QR code.
             Enter the group name in the terminal

 # Terminate the program
       Send the shoutdown text in the whatsapp group.